vtex-apps/add-to-cart-button/docs/README.md

 }
 ```

-2. Add the `add-to-cart-button` block to the desired block from the `store.product` template.
-For example:
+2. Add the `add-to-cart-button` block to other blocks from your theme according to your needs.
+In the example below, the block is added to the `flex-layout.row` block from the `store.product` template:

 ```json
   "store.product": {